 This is the second book that I have read regarding the history of the Indian Residential Schools and the process of Truth and Reconciliation.
 A Knock at the Door, details survivors accounts of the Residential Schools system.
 The material is drawn from the conversations that were held as part of the Truth and Reconciliation Committee’s various gatherings throughout the nation of Canada.

-A Knock on the Door chronicles the efforts of the Canadian government, with the assistance and encouragement of the Church, to eliminate Indigenous culture in this country.
+A Knock on the Door chronicles the efforts of the Canadian government, to eliminate Indigenous culture in this country.
+In doing this they were greatly assisted by the church.
 The book does a really good job of blending in the legal and political decisions made along with the stories of Indigenous people who were affected by these decisions.

 The stories of survivors are often at once heartbreaking and infuriating.
 At the heart of the moves by the government was the Doctrine of Discovery.
-The most destructive part of this Doctrine is that it treated the Indigenous people already living in North and South America, Africa, and Asia as non-humans.
+This doctrine treated the Indigenous people already living in North and South America, Africa, and Asia as non-humans.
 The residential schools were an attempt to impose a Christian identity on the Indigenous population of Canada.

-This foundational idea is important to remembers, because it serves to remind us that the Indigenous people weren’t dehumanized as a result of the Residential Schools, but the Residential Schools functioned because the Indigenous people has already been dehumanized before the schools were ever opened.
+This foundational idea is important to remembers, because it serves to remind us that the Indigenous people weren’t dehumanized as a result of the Residential Schools.
+Rather, the Residential Schools functioned because the Indigenous people has already been dehumanized before the schools were ever opened.

-The goal of these schools was to take the Indigenous population of Canada, and turn them into good non-Indigenous, Christian citizens, by destroying their culture, and languages.
+The goal of the schools was simple.
+Take the Indigenous population of Canada, and turn them into good non-Indigenous, Christian citizens, by destroying their culture, and languages.
 They didn’t do this, instead leaving a broken Indigenous population that the country still largely turns it’s back on.

 Despite this A Knock on the Door, doesn’t end on a note of despair.
 Rather it offers constructive ways forward for the non-Indigenous and Indigenous populations of Canada to reconcile.
-The book concludes with the 94 calls to action from the Truth and Reconciliation Commission as a jumping off point in moving towards reconciliation.
+The book concludes with the 94 calls to action from the Truth and Reconciliation Commission.
+These are meant to be a jumping off point in moving towards reconciliation.
 At the book of the book there is a good selection of notes, to allow even more follow up on the topics covered in the book.